Nothing to Lose (novel)

-In Child's 12th Reacher novel, "Nothing to Lose," our man has decided to walk across the country diagonally from Maine to California.
-It's a stroll until he hits Despair, where he's run out of town for just showing up.

-The cops drop him at the neighboring town line, Hope.
-There, a really quite friendly deputy picks him up in a cruiser and they bond, first in trying to find out what kind of hell Despair is in, and then otherwise.

-It's a one-man town.
-Everything, including the excessively profitable metal recycling plant, is owned by a crazed evangelist.
-But then there's the inexplicably located high-grade military base a couple miles beyond.
-Despair has more than one secret and won't give them up easily.
-That makes Reacher mad.

-The guy's right on the money when it comes to personally engineered max destruction for the right reasons.
-The folks in Despair have everything to fear, and nothing to hope for when Reacher comes to town.
-They just don't know that, until they do.

 Similarities to First Blood

 Nothing to Lose features several similarities to David Morrell's 1972 novel, First Blood, including the fact that the lead character (a former soldier) is mistaken for a loiterer and harassed by local law enforcement.
 The name of the town in both novels is "Hope" and the theme of corrupt and bullying authority is also shared.

 Morrell's novel was popular in its time and was the inspiration for the hugely successful 1982 film First Blood starring Sylvester Stallone, released to international acclaim.

 Style

 Andy Martin of The Independent described the writing of the main character to be like "the great Philip Marlowe pulp tradition, nuanced with a dash of Rambo and Bruce Willis."

 Critical reception

 Peter Millar of The Sunday Times found the novel to be "as gripping and readable as any in the Reacher series", though he considered the main character to be a "socially dysfunctional, second-rate Superman".
 Henry Sutton in The Daily Mirror wrote that the novel is another example of Child's "brilliantly paced plots".